What is EMDR?

 Some of the dangers associated with self-administration of EMDR are listed below,

-- Reverting back into the trauma
+• Reverting to the trauma

-- Not having professional support while experiencing intense negative emotions may result in more stress.
+• Not having professional support while experiencing intense negative emotions may result in more stress.

-- No motivation to continue the therapy till the 8th phase.
+• No motivation to continue the therapy till the 8th phase.

-- Inability to patiently work through the entire standard EMDR protocol.
+• Inability to patiently work through the entire standard EMDR protocol.

-Self-administration of EMDR may present even worse complications for individuals with a history of early age trauma, sexual abuse, narcissistic abuse, suicidal tendency, war trauma, or other forms of complex traumatic experiences.
+Self-administration of EMDR may present even worse complications for individuals with a history of early-age trauma, sexual abuse, narcissistic abuse, suicidal tendency, war trauma, or other forms of complex traumatic experiences.

 Experiencing EMDR

-During an EMDR session, the therapist helps you revisit those painful memories while asking you to focus on the bilateral movement of his or her fingers, hand tapping or sound.
+During an EMDR session, the therapist helps you revisit those painful memories while asking you to focus on the bilateral movement of his or her fingers, hand tapping, or sound.
 It stimulates both your brain’s hemispheres.

 Once the EMDR stimulation is over, the therapist would ask you about how you feel and what thoughts are occupying your mind at that very moment.

-Depending on your current feeling, the therapist may repeat the entire stimulation process again or resume strengthening the installed positive belief.
+Depending on your current feeling, the therapist may repeat the entire stimulation process or resume strengthening the installed positive belief.
 If you are still experiencing negative physical sensations, EMDR stimulation will be performed again by the therapist.

 Professional therapists often assign homework to their clients to keep track of their progress between sessions.
 It includes keeping a journal, recording any negative self-belief that may reoccur and coping techniques that were implied, and practicing imagery desensitization to help the clients confront their fears.
 [15]